Video-Reason/image-gen-reason/vmevalkit/eval/README.md

 Automatic evaluation using OpenAI's GPT-4O vision model.

 **Features:**
-- Automatic frame extraction from videos
+- Compares final frame of generated video with ground truth
-- Multi-frame analysis
+- Direct assessment of whether the model answered the question correctly
 - Task-specific evaluation prompts
 - Batch processing of all models
 - Detailed scoring and explanations